Chiral excitation flows of a multinode network based on synthetic gauge fields: The dynamics of .-node networks

 respectively.

-As shown in Figs.~\ref{FigB1}(a) and \ref{FigB1}(b), we plot the dynamics of five-node and six-node boson-SGF models and find the perfect chiral flow cannot be supported within these networks even when the hopping phase is $\pi/2$.
-To understand the underlying reasons, we categorize the boson-SGF networks into odd and even classes based on the value of $n$.
+In Figs.~\ref{FigB1}(a) and \ref{FigB1}(b), we plot the dynamics of five-node and six-node boson-SGF models, finding that the perfect chiral flow cannot be supported within these networks, even when the hopping phase is $\pi/2$.
+To understand the underlying reasons for this, we categorize the boson-SGF networks into odd and even classes based on the value of $n$.
 When $n$ is odd, the presence of chiral symmetry gives rise to a single zero-energy state, $|\varphi_{0}\rangle=\sum_j^n a_j^\dagger|G\rangle/\sqrt{n},~E_0=0$, corresponding to $k_m=0$.
-Here, we assume that the excitation is initially on the 1-st node.
-Then using Eq.~\eqref{equ:SGFCje_gen}, the evolution of excitation on $j$-th node $P_e^j(t)=|C_e^j(t)|^2$ can be obtained, with the probability amplitude given by
+Here, we assume that the excitation is initially on the first node.
+Then, using Eq.~\eqref{equ:SGFCje_gen}, the evolution of excitation on $j$th node $P_e^j(t)=|C_e^j(t)|^2$ can be obtained, with the probability amplitude given by

 which implies that realizing the perfect chiral flow requires a harmonic energy spectrum, i.e., $E_m=m E_1$, while this condition cannot be satisfied when $n>4$, as shown in Fig.~\ref{FigB2}.
 For the even class, there are two degenerate zero-energy states, denoted as